 Network Biology Lab

-The Network Biology research group focuses on combining computational approaches with novel proteomics and single-cell technologies to understand how altered signalling pathway dynamics can lead to tumour progression and therapeutic resistance.
-We use these advances to improve outcomes for two aggressive cancers; triple-negative breast cancer and the childhood cancer neuroblastoma.
+We focus on combining computational approaches with novel proteomics and single-cell technologies, to understand how altered signalling pathway dynamics can lead to tumour progression and therapeutic resistance.
+We use these advances to improve outcomes for two aggressive cancers: triple negative breast cancer (TNBC) and the childhood cancer neuroblastoma.

 Neuroblastoma is a tumour that develops within extracranial nerve tissue.
 It is the most common cancer in infants, frequently occurring in children younger than two years of age.
 Approximately half of all neuroblastoma patients present with an invasive, high-risk disease, and receive aggressive treatment including chemotherapy, surgical resection and radiotherapy.
-Despite this intensive treatment, the survival rate for high-risk neuroblastoma patients is still below 40-50%.
-Additionally, for those that do survive, the exposure to intense chemotherapy at such a young age often results in long term complications including deafness, infertility and a higher risk of secondary cancers.
-Our work utilises mathematical modelling of drug response signalling pathways to develop novel biomarker approaches capable of predicting patient-specific drug responses and tailoring chemotherapy options to each individual patient tumour.
+Despite this intensive treatment, the survival rate for high-risk neuroblastoma patients is still only about 50%.
+Additionally, for those that do survive, the exposure to intense chemotherapy at such a young age often results in long-term complications including deafness, infertility and a higher risk of secondary cancers.
+Our work utilises mathematical modelling of drug response signalling pathways that scales from the patient level through to single-cell resolution.
+We use these dynamic models to develop novel biomarker approaches, capable of predicting patient-specific drug responses and tailoring chemotherapy options to each individual patient tumour.